-If a student does not follow these guidelines, their device may be confiscated by a teacher or other staff member.
-On the first occasion, the cell phone may be taken until the end of the school day.
-On the second occasion, the device will be confiscated and returned to a parent/guardian who must come to MHS to retrieve the device.
+If a student does not follow these guidelines, teachers or other staff members will ask the student to hand them the phone.
+If the student does not give the teacher the phone, an administrator will be called.
+The first violation of the cell phone policy will result in the phone being held in the main office until the end of the school day.
+On the second occasion, the device will be held in the main office and returned to a parent/guardian who must come to MHS to retrieve the device.
 On subsequent occasions, the issue may be referred to an administrator for further consequences.

 Students will be permitted to use cell phones in the hallways and in the cafeteria during lunch.
 Students still must report to the main office to make phone calls.
-Headphones are not permitted during school hours unless prior permission of the classroom teacher is granted.
+Headphones/Airpods are permitted in the hallways during passing time.
+Headphones/Airpods are not permitted in the classroom without the express permission from the classroom teacher.
 The expectation is that students will follow the MPS Responsible Use Policy at all times, as well as the Electronic Video and Still Image Devices Policy #IJNDB.